rbonfichi/monte-carlo-gmp-pharma/docs/chapters/chapter08_decision-risk.md

 - **Moderate p_out or marginal Cpk** → investigate and mitigate sources of variation.
 - **High p_out or Low Cpk** → reject process or redesign.

-*💡 This structured approach aligns with ICH Q9 (Quality Risk Management) principles and supports regulatory inspections.*
+*💡 This structured approach aligns with **ICH Q9(R1) (Quality Risk Management, 2023 revision)**,
+which emphasizes the quantification of risk rather than relying solely on qualitative scoring.
+This quantitative view strengthens the evidence base for regulatory inspections.*

 ---